+Directed Proxy:

-Directed Proxy: I/We (OWNER'S NAME) being the owner(s) of (ADDRESS) Pedro Creek Estates Homeowners Association, Sandia Park, New M located in San receipt of the Notice of Annual Meeting, and revoking all previous appoints (NAME) proxies, hereby authorizes and the election of Board Members and other Ballot items prior to the A of San Pedro Creek Estates Homeowners Association, to be held or nnual Meeting of the members If you assign your vote to another HOA member, they must either the ballot with its privacy envelope AND this completed authorization MM/DD/YYYY ; or hand deliver the ballot to the SPCE Annual Members. on.
-This must be received by General Proxy: If no name is designated, I authorize and appoint the Board of Director as my proxy.
-This proxy confers discretionary authority to the Board on all Ballot items on my behalf.
+I/We (OWNER'S NAME) being the

+owner(s) of (ADDRESS) located in San

+Pedro Creek Estates Homeowners Association, Sandia Park, N receipt of the Notice of Annual Meeting, and revoking all prevappoints (NAME) the election of Board Members and other Ballot items prior to of San Pedro Creek Estates Homeowners Association, to be here ew Mexico, do hereby acknowledge rious proxies, hereby authorizes and to cast my secret ballot for the Annual Meeting of the members

+If you assign your vote to another HOA member, they must enballot with its privacy envelope AND this completed author MM/DD/YYYY; or hand deliver the ballot to the SPCE Annual rization.
+This must be received by

+General Proxy: If no name is designated, I authorize and appoint the Board of as my proxy.
+This proxy confers discretionary authority to the on all Ballot items on my behalf.

 Signature of Owner Date